Skip to content

 Adding a BRAVE_API_KEY to .env enables all users to use this key for web search via the Brave Search API.
 Alternatively, users can add a BRAVE_API_KEY to their secrets in the Slack app's home view, for searching with their personal API keys.

-• A math agent that can execute Python code for calculations, data analysis, and visualizations.
+• The math agent can execute Python code for calculations, data analysis, and visualizations.
 It is configured with an ipybox MCP server for secure code execution in a sandbox.

-• An office agent that can manage a user's Gmail, Google Calendar, and Google Drive.
+• The office agent can manage a user's Gmail, Google Calendar, and Google Drive.
 It uses service connectors to access these services on behalf of individual users.
 The office agent requires an OPENAI_API_KEY in .env as it uses openai:gpt-5-mini as model.

 .env